Configure a local service that receives and forwards syslog logs to Radiant Security.

 Determine the message string value

-The Rsyslog configuration file includes a message string value which determines how each log will be modified for forwarding.
+The Rsyslog configuration file includes a message string value which determines how each log will be modified before it gets forwarded.

 Considerations for Ubuntu installation